MNahad/star-trak/README.md

 }
 ```

+# Architecture

+## Constellation data model

+This crate stores data purely in the form of flat vectors.
+Each vector stores the same type of state information across the constellation of satellites, be it geodetic position or topocentric position or some other type.
+The length of each vector is equal to the number of satellites (the constellation size).

+Storing data in this structure helps in retrieving all state data of a specific type as a single vector reference.
+It also allows for potential SIMD optimisations depending on the compiler, an example being WebAssembly fixed-width SIMD instructions.

+## Constellation engine

+_Note: The computations mentioned in this section are based on [2] [3] [4] [5] and [6]._

+The orbit propagation and coordinate transformations are carried out by the constellation engine.

+Starting from the propagator constants for each satellite in the constellation, the position and velocity in the Earth-Centred Inertial (ECI) cartesian coordinate frame at the current date and time are first determined using the `sgp4` crate.

+Then a series of transformations are performed that convert the ECI position states into Earth-Centred Earth-Fixed (ECEF) geodetic states.
+Both the updated ECI and ECEF states are then stored in the constellation data structure.

+The next step is to update the observer-relative state data.
+The observer's position is transformed from ECEF geodetic to ECI.
+Then a range vector from the observer to each satellite is computed using the satellite's ECI position state.
+This vector is transformed to the East-North-Up (ENU) topocentric coordinate frame, and then to the Azimuth-Elevation-Range (AER) topocentric frame.
+This data is stored in the constellation data structure.
+The satellite's ECI velocity state is also transformed into ENU relative to the observer, and stored.

 # References

 [1] Consultative Committee for Space Data Systems, "Recommendations for Space Data System Standards - Orbit Data Messages," CCSDS 502.0-B-2 [Online], 2009.
 Available: https://public.ccsds.org/Pubs/502x0b2c1e2.pdf